 One of the pupils spoke about how experiences in the agile learning space in school had encouraged him to take ownership of the layout of his own home.
-Currently learning at home during the COVID-19 lockdown, the pupil had designated different areas in his own home and looked to recreate some of his favourite safe spaces from the classroom.
+Currently learning at home during the COVID-19 lockdown, the pupil had designated different home areas to recreate some of his favourite safe spaces from the classroom.